 Houston Wrongful Death Attorneys

 The loss of a loved one due to negligence is devastating.
-Let Neal Davis and Jed Silverman fight for justice on your behalf and earn your family just compensation for your loss.
+Let Neal Davis fight for justice on your behalf and earn your family just compensation for your loss.
 If we don't win, you don't pay.
 That's our No Fee Guarantee.

 There are no words or actions that can fully console a person after the unexpected death of a loved one, especially when another person's negligence is to blame.

 While the emotional pain is difficult to bear, don't allow your loved one's death to pass without justice.
-Our compassionate wrongful death attorneys Neal Davis and Jed Silverman are fully prepared to fight for your rights by using all available avenues on your family's behalf for the compensation you deserve.
+Our compassionate wrongful death attorney Neal Davis is fully prepared to fight for your rights by using all available avenues on your family's behalf for the compensation you deserve.